CanftIn/leetcode/README.md

 These are some answers I did.

-Suggest you read code using [octotree](https://github.com/buunguyen/octotree)
+Suggest you to read code using [octotree](https://github.com/buunguyen/octotree)

 about list operator:
 [ListPrintHelper](./ListPrintHelper/ListPrintHelper/ListPrintHelper.cpp)